0455

 Examples:

-Supply-side policy is the long-run solution: it takes years to bear fruit, but lifts the economy's capacity permanently and eases the inflation-growth trade-off.
+Supply-side policy is the long-run solution: it takes years to bear fruit, but lifts the economy's capacity permanently and eases the -growth trade-off.

-If imported inflation is the problem, revaluing the currency (or letting it appreciate) makes imports cheaper, which directly lowers cost-push inflation.
+If imported inflation is the problem, strengthening the currency (an appreciation of the exchange rate, e.g. via higher interest rates or government intervention in the foreign exchange market) makes imports cheaper, which directly lowers cost-push inflation.
 The downside is that exports become more expensive abroad, which can hurt the current account.